Corpus Christi, Texas: Transportation

 Corpus Christi is served by Corpus Christi International Airport and Interstate 37.
 Interstate 69E/U.S. Highway 77 connects the city to Brownsville and Victoria.
 Texas State Highway 44 is a main thoroughfare that connects Corpus Christi to Laredo and the western part of South Texas by way of Interstate 69W/U.S. Highway 59, Interstate 35, and U.S. Highway 83.
 The inner-city public transportation is provided by Corpus Christi Regional Transportation Authority with its 28 bus routes.
 Corpus Christi had a streetcar system functioning from 1910 to 1931 and a railway station (passenger service ended in 1965).
 Despite the convenience of a large harbor, the city does not have a passenger port.

 The city of Corpus Christi has a lower than average percentage of households without a car.
 In 2015, 8.5% of Corpus Christi households lacked a car, which decreased to 7.9% in 2016.
 The national average was 8.7% in 2016.
 Corpus Christi averaged 1.77 cars per household in 2016, compared to a national average of 1.8.

 The city is accessed by two major bridges, the New Harbor Bridge (US 181) and the John F. Kennedy Memorial Causeway (PR 22).
 Both bridges are maintained by the Texas Department of Transportation.

 Water

 Drinking water for the city is supplied by three reservoirs, Lake Corpus Christi, the Choke Canyon Reservoir, and Lake Texana.
 Through an effective regional partnership with the Nueces River Authority and the Port of Corpus Christi Authority, a 101 mi pipeline was built which transports water from Lake Texana to the city's O.N.
 Stevens Water Treatment Plant.
 It was named the Mary Rhodes Pipeline, after the late mayor.
 Phase two of the pipeline is underway to draw water from the Colorado River.
 All reservoirs are outside the city limits, but Lake Corpus Christi and Choke Canyon Reservoir are managed directly by the public utility of the City of Corpus Christi.
 To support future water needs, plans are being completed to build a desalinization plant.

+As of 2026, Corpus Christi's officials are expecting a "water catastrophe" due to poor water management.
+This would impact residents and industry in the city, including the refineries which provide jet fuel to other parts of Texas.